-This anatomical embroidery of the heart is part of my range of larger anatomical hand embroideries.
+This anatomical embroidery of the heart is an example of the detail of my range of larger anatomical hand embroideries.
 It’s perfect for a lover of human anatomy as well as for anyone with a specialism.

 On this nine inch hoop I’ve used false colour to create a piece that is as decorative as it is informative.
 I work from a range of medical books and dissection manuals to get the details spot on.
 If I get the chance, I’ll also dissect the organ itself (thanks to Ferris Mewler, my cat, who brings in her kill, and specialist online services).
 This means I can study the texture of the organs on which I’m working to try to replicate them in the stitching.
 My hoops are worked with a mix of satin stitches, couching and French knots on calico, depending on the organs I am interpreting, and the backs of the hoops are hand stitched into place with felt.
 Each hoop takes several weeks to create and it’s a process that begins with basic colours upon which I build up the shading and other details.
 It’s extremely detailed work, where I often work single-stranded stitches just millimeters long but I hope you agree that it’s worth the effort.

-I take commissions, of course, so am open to all sorts of suggestions (keep ’em clean).
-You aren’t restricted to an anatomical embroidery of the heart.
-In fact, several of the images you see on this site including this one were suggested (and bought) by medics.
-If you are interested in a particular aspect of the human anatomy I’m happy to chat about what I can do and come up with a range of hoop ideas to suit every pocket.
-You can also read about what goes into each anatomical embroidery
+All of my pieces are original commissions (find out how to do that here) and I am open to all sorts of suggestions (keep ’em clean).
+Several of the images you see on this site were suggested to me (and bought) by medics.
+If you are interested in a particular aspect of the human anatomy I’m happy to chat about what I can do and come up with a range of designs and ideas to suit every pocket.
+You can can also read about what goes into each piece right here.

 Just contact me at [email protected] if you have any questions or requests and I’ll do my very best to help!